Old age and driving

 Physical strength, mental acuity, and motor function begin to deteriorate as a person ages, but the degree of decline varies from person to person.
 There is currently no age cutoff preventing an older adult from driving in the United States.
 Although, there are some voluntary measures a person can utilize to check their driving abilities.
-According to the Centres for Disease Control and Prevention, precautionary measures include driving in daylight and good weather, planning the route before departing and receiving an eye exam once a year.
+According to the Centers for Disease Control and Prevention, precautionary measures include driving in daylight and good weather, planning the route before departing, and receiving an eye exam once a year.
 Despite these measures, often, family members of an elderly person are faced with the responsibility of trying to get them to give up driving.
-This can be challenging because few senior citizens are voluntarily willing to give up their own car keys.
+This can be challenging because few senior citizens are voluntarily willing to give up their freedom to drive.

 Most state laws allow senior citizens to continue driving provided they meet the same requirements as younger adults.
 Some states require persons above a specified age to take certain tests when renewing their licenses, up to and including a road test, or to receive a physician's certificate stating they are medically fit to operate a motor vehicle.
 Some older adults may be permitted to drive, but with added limitations such as the amount of driving they can do, the hours in which they can drive, or the distance from home they can travel.
-These restrictions may be placed either by the law or their insurance provider which vary by state.
+These restrictions may be placed either by the law or their insurance provider, which vary by state.

 As the process of aging varies from one person to the next, the age at which an elderly person's ability to safely operate a motor vehicle declines varies between persons.
 This creates controversy in regulating driving in the elderly.
-Senior citizens are seen by some as among the safest drivers on the road, as they generally do not speed or take risks, and they are more likely to wear seatbelts.
+Some see senior citizens as among the safest drivers on the road, as they generally do not speed or take risks, and they are more likely to wear seatbelts.
 Others believe there should be increased testing to ensure older drivers are capable of safe driving.

-The AARP staunchly opposes testing elderly drivers on the basis of age as age discrimination, and argued the decision to retire from driving should be left to the individual.
+The AARP staunchly opposes testing elderly drivers on the basis of age as age discrimination and argues the decision to retire from driving should be left to the individual.

 Senses, physical abilities, and cognition

-There are a multitude of conditions that correlate with old age and have negative effects on senses, physical abilities, and driving capabilities.
+There are a multitude of conditions that correlate with old age and have negative effects on the senses, physical abilities, and driving capabilities.

 The following are two senses that are important for safe driving: